International Lecture Series 2022

 Monday, March 28, 2022 | 4:30pm | The Unthinkable Theft of the Mona Lisa

 It is the greatest little-known art theft of all time.
+With the most unlikely thief.
+How did he do it?
+Why did he do it?
+And why wasn’t he caught by the police?
 Step back in time to August 21, 1911: the day the Mona Lisa vanished from the Louvre.
-In his talk, Joe Medeiros, filmmaker and a leading expert on the theft of the Mona Lisa, will explore the trajectory of this event and how the news reached global audiences, thus making the Mona Lisa a household name.
+Follow the bungled investigation that culminated in the painting’s unexpected recovery in Florence, Italy, in 1913 in the hands of Vincenzo Peruggia, a poor, Italian workman who had kept the Mona Lisa to himself for nearly two and a half years.
+In his talk, Joe Medeiros, a leading expert on the theft of the Mona Lisa, will explore the trajectory of this event and how the news reached global audiences, thus making the Mona Lisa a household name.

 *There will be a special film screening of Mona Lisa is Missing on Saturday, March 26 at 2pm.
 Producer Justine Mestichelli Medeiros and Writer/Director Joe Medeiros will be on hand for Q&A following the program.
 Free, no registration required.